sherpa/sherpa/README.md

     **NOTE** Although this is possible, it is strongly recommended that either of the first two approaches is used instead.
-There have been issues seen using the CIAO binaries on certain OS-X systems.
+There have been issues seen using the CIAO binaries on certain OS X systems.

 In all cases, the same version of `gfortran` should be used to build